Calamari/sequel-orm/readme.md

     });

+### Adapting save and load methods of DataTypes

+TODO

 ### Interacting with the models and database

+TODO

 ### Creating great middleare with hooks
 There are two types of hooks: *model hooks* which will be defined on the model itself and are called on every instance of this model and *instance hooks* which will only be defined on that instance just like an EventEmitter.